AislingMurphy7/JavaAssignment/README.md

 My Program is made up of a control class called Control, A GUI class called MyScreen and a file manager class called FileMngr.

 The MyScreen class implements the buttons and textfield.
-I had to implement a switch statement because i had two action listners on my Browse button and on my scan button.
+I had to implement a switch statement because I had two action listners on my Browse button and on my scan button.
 I needed to differentiate between them because obviously they do different things in the program.

 The Control class simply sets the size and the location of the GUI on screen.